Added sugars: Don't get sabotaged by sweeteners

 Do you know how much sugar is in your diet?
 See why added sugars are a concern and how to cut back.By Mayo Clinic Staff

-If you're like many people, you're probably eating and drinking more sugar than you realize because it's added to so many foods and beverages.
+If you're like many people, you're probably eating and drinking more sugar than you realize.
+That's because it's added to so many foods and beverages.

-Added sugars add calories without adding nutrients.
-Some evidence suggests there's a relationship between added sugars and obesity, diabetes and heart disease, but this relationship isn't entirely clear.
+Added sugar contributes calories but not nutrients.
+Some evidence links sugars to obesity, diabetes and heart disease, but the connection isn't entirely clear.

-Read on to learn more about added sugars, including where they're most commonly found.
+Read on to learn more about added sugars and where they're commonly found.

 A few facts about sugar